jessepeterson/margarita/README.md

 Requirements
 ------------

-Margarita is based on reposado and [Flask](http://flask.pocoo.org/).
+Margarita is based on reposado and [Flask](http://flask.pocoo.org/) - a Python web framework.
 Some of these need to be installed for Margarita to work correctly.

 **reposado**